French Civil Protection: Local societies and the national federation

-Missions broadening
+Mission broadening

 From 1991 to 2009, Louis Lareng, the founder of the French emergency medical service, was elected president of the national federation of civil protection.
-Under his impulse, the scope of civil defense societies widened from their traditional first aid stations missions to disaster response and emergency response.
+Under his guidance, the scope of civil defense societies widened from their traditional first aid stations missions to disaster response and emergency response.
 Since then, the French civil protection has developed civil defense partnerships with national and local authorities.